Big-Life-Lab/PHES-ODM/metadata.md

 -   **sizeL**: Total volume of water or sludge sampled.

+-   **samplingTempC**: Temperature that the sample is stored at while it is being sampled, this field is mainly relevant for coposite samples wich are typically kept at either ambiant temperature while sampling, or refrigerated to 4C.

 -   **storageTempC**: Temperature that the sample is stored at in Celsius.

+-   **mailedOnIce**: Boolean value Was the sample packed in ice before being sent to the lab.

 -   **qualityFlag**: Boolean Value True if the sample might have some quality control issue